Who We Are

 We are all wired for healing and we can tune into our inner experience as a guide and friend in this healing journey.

 As we go through life, we develop protective parts of ourselves, or strategies, to shield us from past wounds, attachment injuries, and trauma.
 Healing involves the curious investigation of all these distinct and worthy parts of our being by getting in touch with our core Self.
 This Self is intrinsically healthy, whole, and complete, and it’s designed to bring this energy to our protected and hurt parts, with compassion and wisdom.

-Reconnecting with our body allows us to access our core Self; as we do this it becomes safe to explore the experiences and past hurts that have led to the development of protective parts.
+Reconnecting with our body allows us to access our core Self; as we do this, it becomes safe to explore the experiences and past hurts that have led to the development of our protective parts.
 From the seat of self and conscious awareness, we can nurture these wounded parts with empathy and compassion, for some of us maybe for the first time.